martinbudden/crate-vector-quaternion-matrix/README.md

 1. `Matrix3x3xM2x2` - a 3x3 matrix matrix of `Matrix2x2`s (so effectively a 6x6 matrix).
 2. `Matrix3x3xM3x3` - a 3x3 matrix matrix of `Matrix3x3`s (so effectively a 9x9 matrix).
-3. `Matrix3x3::mul_diagonal_vector` - multiplies vector which is treated as a diagonal matrix by a matrix.
+3. `Matrix3x3::mul_diagonal_vector` - multiplies a vector which is treated as a diagonal matrix by a matrix.
 4. `Matrix3x3::add_diagonal_vector` - adds a vector which is treated as a diagonal matrix to a matrix.

 ## SIMD support